xxao/linque/README.md

 ### Partitioning Operations

 - [chunk](#chunksize): Produces new sequence by splitting into chunks of specified size.
+- [chunks](#chunkssizes): Produces new sequence by splitting into chunks of specified sizes.
 - [skip](#skipcount): Produces new sequence by bypassing specified number of items and returns the remaining items.
 - [skip_while](#skip_whilecondition): Produces new sequence by bypassing contiguous items from the start until specified condition fails.
 - [take](#takecount): Produces new sequence by selecting specified number of contiguous items.